Orange Democratic Movement: General election

 Raila and Kalonzo then faced president Kibaki in the general election.
 The International Republican Institute described election day as "generally calm, organized, and transparent".
 Kibaki was declared winner of the elections in circumstances that were described as "highly questionable" by various observers.
 Samuel Kivuitu, chairman of the now disbanded Electoral Commission of Kenya (ECK) could not explain why votes from nearby constituencies had not reached the tallying centre in Nairobi while those from far-flung parts of the country were tallied on time.
-Many polling stations had more votes cast than the number of registered voters.
-Maragua constituency, a PNU stronghold, turnout was 115%.
+According to election observers, both sides participated in ballot stuffing with vote-rigging in a third of all constituencies.
+The Independent noted two constitiencies had more votes cast than the number of registered voters.
+Maragua constituency, a PNU stronghold, announced a turnout of 115% while Raila won one constituency by 100.5%.

 The ODM disputed the results.
 Violence erupted in the country with ODM supporters in Kibera, Naivasha and Nakuru being targeted for attack by Mungiki-supporting gangs, allegedly backed by police.
 PNU supporters were also targeted for attack by ODM supporters.
 People from the Luo ethnic group were shot dead in Kisumu, Kibera and Nakuru in large numbers while many ethnic Kikuyu were killed in the Rift Valley.

 The ODM won the largest number of seats with 99 in the 210 seat parliament.
 It also won three out of five by-elections in early 2008.
 No sooner had the by-elections been conducted in the constituencies of two ODM MPs who were killed at the beginning of the year than two more MPs died in an aircraft crash.
 Some ODM MPs whose elections were contested in court lost their seats.

 Political Parties Act and party elections

 Following the passing of the Political Parties Act months earlier, the ODM held its internal elections in late December 2008 with Prime Minister Raila Odinga emerging as party leader and Industrialisation Minister Henry Kosgey as party chairman.
 Due to agitation over regional and gender representation, some party posts had to be created on the day of the vote.
-Raila has since fallen out with William Ruto, Ababu Namwamba, Najib Balala, and Henry Kosgey among others.
+Raila later fell out with William Ruto, Ababu Namwamba, Joseph Nyagah, Najib Balala, and Henry Kosgey among others.